Karren Brady: West Ham United

-In January 2010, she was appointed vice-chairman of West Ham United by new joint-chairmen David Sullivan and David Gold.
+In January 2010, Brady was appointed vice-chairman of West Ham United by new joint-chairmen David Sullivan and David Gold.
 Writing in her newspaper column Brady said "To West Ham fans I'll make a single pledge – while we are on the board, we will hang in the Tower of London before your club again goes through the financial turmoil which so nearly brought it down".
 Brady said she liked the idea of changing the club's name to West Ham Olympic.
 David Gold subsequently said that the club would always be West Ham United under his chairmanship but "What you might do is call the stadium West Ham Olympic stadium.
 I can make a case for that."
 Brady was responsible for negotiating a move on behalf of West Ham United from their Boleyn Ground to the Olympic Stadium in Stratford, east London.
 Initially the intention was for West Ham to take ownership of the stadium, this bid collapsing in October 2011 following a legal delay caused by a rival bid by Tottenham Hotspur.
 Investigators working on behalf of Tottenham were subsequently charged with fraud for obtaining illegally the private telephone records of Brady.
 In December 2012, West Ham were announced as the highest ranked bidder to become the anchor concessionaire and tenant of the Olympic Stadium.
 Of the move Brady said "We are ambitious for our great club and aim to set the benchmark for visiting away and neutral supporters from across the globe to come and enjoy the iconic Stadium and be part of our Premier League club experience".